prafra/jupyter-book-TAILOR-D3.2/D3.2_Handbook_on_Trustworthy_AI/_build/html/_sources/T3.1/model_specific.md

-# Model-Specific vs Model-Agnostic Explainers [^note]
+# Model-Specific vs Model-Agnostic Explainers

 This is one of the first {doc}`XAI_dimensions` we should consider.
 We distinguish between **model-specific** or **model-agnostic** explanation method depending on whether the technique adopted to retrieve the explanation acts on a particular model adopted by an AI system, or can be used on any type of AI.

 The most used approach to explain AI black boxes is known as reverse engineering.
 The name comes from the fact that the explanation is retrieved by observing what happens to the output, i.e., the AI decision, when changing the input in a controlled way.
-An explanation method is model-specific, or not generalizable {footcite}`martens`, whether it considers inputs, outputs as well as the inner-workings of a machine learning model.
+An explanation method is model-specific, or not generalizable {cite}`martens`, whether it considers inputs, outputs as well as the inner-workings of a machine learning model.
 The drawback of this approach is that t can be used to interpret only particular types of black box models.
-For example, if an explanation approach is designed to interpret a Random Forest {footcite}`kumar` and internally use a concept of distance between trees, then such an approach cannot be used to explain the predictions of a neural network.
+For example, if an explanation approach is designed to interpret a Random Forest {cite}`kumar` and internally use a concept of distance between trees, then such an approach cannot be used to explain the predictions of a neural network.

 On the other hand, an explanation method is model-agnostic, or generalizable, when it can be used independently from the black box model being explained.
 In other words, the AI’s internal characteristics are not exploited to build the interpretable model approximating the black box behavior.